-It is believed that henna leaves layers on your hair and makes them heavier (only in weight, it does not increase volume of hair) which is not good for hair.
+It is believed that henna leaves layers on your hair and makes them heavier (only in weight, it does not increase the volume of hair) which is not good for hair.
 It is also believed that henna leaves your hair dry and robbing them of all the shine and silkiness.

 But keeping the beliefs aside, let's stick to facts.
 Natural Henna or Mehandi is the safest hair dye option.
-Yes, we stress on the word natural because chemical and adulterated henna are also available in the market.
+Yes, we stress on the word natural because chemical and adulterated henna is also available in the market.
 These adulterations have a negative impact, it leaves people with allergic reactions and sometimes even burns on the skin.

 Also read: The Best Chemical Free Ways To Cover Your Greys

 Prepare your own henna paste at home with ingredients present in your kitchen.